treasure-data/treasure-boxes/machine-learning-box/next-best-action/README.md

 -  **time_source_column** enter name of column in pageviews_time_of_day table that contains the activity_period names (default is set to "activity_period")
 -  **utm_source_column** enter name of column that contains url string for each pageview event (default is "td_url")
 -  **utm_param**  enter label for extracting utm_source from pageview url string (default is "utm_source")
--  **cart_url** enter the exact url for the cleint's landing page where they have added an item to cart (default is 'https://www.varidesk.com/cart')
+-  **cart_url** enter the exact url for the cleint's landing page where user has added an item to cart (default is 'https://www.ecsite-example.com/cart')
--  **purchase_url**  enter the exact url for the cleint's confirmation page for when a user has confirmed a purchase - this could be customized to any desired event such as form_submission, account_creation etc. (default is 'https://www.varidesk.com/order-confirmation')
+-  **purchase_url**  enter the exact url for the cleint's confirmation page for where a user has confirmed a purchase - this could be customized to any desired event such as form_submission, account_creation etc. (default is 'https://www.ecsite-example.com/order-confirmation')
 -  **session_length_hours** define your session length for cart_abandonment segment (default is 24 hours)
 -  **nba_retarget_table** enter name for the nba_retarget_table, which assigns boolean 0 or 1 to users who have abandoned cart in current browsing session (default is "cart_abandon")
 -  **nba_awareness_table** enter name for the nba_awareness_table, which assigns boolean 0 or 1 to users who have only visited client's site once or less times and didn't come through and ad click (default is "new_visitor_no_ads")